 - guaranteed aftercare from NHS if necessary.

 Private treatment abroad can be covered by the NHS and can be refunded, even if it was planned and was received in a private clinic abroad.
-Treatment abroad could be alternative you can afford, and it can help you avoid NHS waiting list.
+Treatment abroad could be an alternative you can afford, and it can help you avoid the NHS waiting list.